 UW Medical Center - Northwest has an outstanding opportunity for a Senior Social Worker in the Care Management department.

 UW Medical Center – Northwest is a full-service medical center based in North Seattle.
 We are a non-profit community hospital offering comprehensive medical, surgical and therapeutic services.
 With 281 beds, more than 2,000 employees and a world-class medical staff, we provide innovative, technologically advanced care on a patient-friendly, easy-access campus, just north of Seattle.

-SCHEDULE Temporary day shift, 8 hours per shift, variable days per week.
+SCHEDULE Per diem, day shift, 8 hours per shift, variable days per week.